ksaurabhsingh/AI_Interview/README.md

-# AI Voice Interview Application
+# AI Bot Interview Application

 ## Overview
 The AI Voice Interview Application is an advanced AI-based system designed to conduct voice interviews, evaluate candidates, and generate scores along with remarks and attributes.
 It uses state-of-the-art technologies, including text-to-speech, speech-to-text, and natural language processing (NLP), to streamline and automate the interview process.